 Perfect For: Seafood enthusiasts eager to taste authentic crab dishes.
 Families seeking a fun-filled weekend with diverse activities.

 Insider Tip: Arrive early to secure parking and to enjoy the full range of activities.
-Don’t miss the opportunity to try unique crab-based dishes that are exclusive to the festival.
+Don’t miss the opportunity to try unique crab based dishes that are exclusive to the festival.
 Engaging with local vendors and performers can provide deeper insights into the cultural significance of the event.

 More Info: Municipio Autónomo de Guánica